biocore-ntnu/snpflip/README.md

 ##Changelog

 ```
+# 0.0.4 (10.12.2015)
+- Fix error that occured when using a large bim-file.
+- Update help-message to include info on allowed chromosome names in fasta
+  files.
 # 0.0.3 (14.10.2015)
-- Fixed bug that prevented snpflip from working when the bim file contained
+- Fix bug that threw error when the bim file contained
   positions that were N in the fasta file.
 # 0.0.2 (14.10.2015)
-- Fixed bug that prevented snpflip from working when the fasta file contained
+- Fix bug that aborted execution when the fasta file contained
   chromosomes not in the bim file.
 - Add version info (snpflip -v).
 ```